kasys1422/diffusion-image-searcher/README_EN.md

 5. Click the "Search" button.
 6. Wait for a while for the search to start.
 (It may take more than 10 minutes depending on the number of images searched and disk access speed.)
 7. The results will be listed.
+8. Re-search with appropriate threshold values to obtain more appropriate results.

 ## How it works